apache/flink/docs/apis/streaming_guide.md

 flinkstreaming/flink-connectors-kafka
 ~~~

-Now a terminal started running from the image with all the necessary configurations to test run the Kafka connector.
+Now a terminal has started running from the image with all the necessary configurations to test run the Kafka connector.
 The -p flag binds the localhost's and the Docker container's ports so Kafka can communicate with the application through these.
 First start a zookeeper in the background:

 ~~~bash